RELEVANT CHAPTERS

 10. Direct Payments Cannot be Used For

-Direct payments must be made subject to the conditions set out in the Regulations:
+Direct payments must be made subject to the conditions set out in the direct payment regulations:

 - CMBC can agree a direct payment to close family members who are not living in the same household as long as it is being used to meet eligible care and support needs.